There’s one lens that I’ve been wanting to try for portraits and that’s the Sony 16-35mm f2.8 G Master lens.

 Take for example this portrait shot of Maddison.
 Her head and torso were close to the middle of the frame and appear normal, but her legs appear longer due to being closer to the edge.

 The other issue I was running into was the eye autofocus when shooting at the wide end of the focal range.
-The eye is very small on my subject and the face detection was kicking in but was not exact.

 Some of the images where the model was walking or moving, the eye auto-focus could not track the eye and the face was also not found.
-I ended up focusing on the body or the legs if they were closer to the camera.

 I’d be curious to see how many other photographers had this same issue when shooting wide angle portraits.